fpserg/RealMe/docs/PRODUCT/MS_BOOTSTRAP/OR_SPEC.md

 # Guiding Principles

-Record facts.

-Avoid interpretation.
+Facts before interpretation.

+Chronology before narrative.

 Append rather than rewrite.

-Chronology before narrative.

 The Operational Record remembers the day.

 The Chronicle remembers why the day mattered.

-WBT remembers what continues into tomorrow.
+CURRENT_WBT remembers what continues into tomorrow.